Meet our Governors

 The best thing is always getting to meet the children and the staff, and to hear about all the things they are learning about.
 I have enjoyed working with the leadership team to develop our own school vision & identity around our core values of faith, hope & love.
 I’m regularly involved in helping lead collective worship, and joining in with the children and staff with our favourite worship songs.

-Mrs Mehwish Ramzan- Parent Governor
+Mrs Mehwish Ramzan- Community Governor & Chair

 I become a Governor at St Laurence’s as I had a desire to be part of the community and develop a relationship with the school, staff and pupils.
 I also wanted to make a positive difference to the school, help to improve the quality of learning opportunities pupils receive and support senior leaders to raise standards.